llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 }
 ```

-Note: To see the result, i386 is required; x86_64 seems to do even more optimization
+_[Note: To see this result, i386 is required; x86_64 seems to do even more optimization
-which eliminates both `loaded` and `redundant`.
+which eliminates both `loaded` and `redundant`.]_

-> TODO: go over every :ASDF: and make sure we handle it
+> TODO: Mostly done, there are still some unique places lumped together before,

-Mostly done, there are still some unique places I had lumped together before,
+> but believe should do as well or better at the ones looked at.

-but I believe we should do as well or better at the ones I've looked at.
+## Spilling

 > TODO: SSA -> stack slot